amansaini1412/opaman14/README.md

 - 👋 Hi, I’m @Amandeep Singh
-- 👀 I’m interested in learning coading
-- 🌱 I’m currently learning coading
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me just dm me on insta id-aman._sainii
 - 😄 Pronouns: he/him 🗿
-- ⚡ Fun fact: ...

 <!---
 opaman14/opaman14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.